obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 Answer: see the outcome (updates) on the Raspberry Pi (move the mouse and look at the serial monitor; printed lines with numbers per channel, normalised and ideal outcomes).
 What can we do to improve the outcomes?

+Q11 (bonus question): What is the chance that a Wetropolis superflood occurs, i.e. what is the chance of 2 wd’s of extreme rainfall?

+ANSWER:  (7/256)*(7/256)=0.075% or after on average 1337wd's, which is 3:43hrs, a long time to wait (on average).
+We saw 2 superfloods on 29-05 in an 8hrs period.
+See movie: https://www.youtube.com/shorts/pgQMljCGl6o

 Poster: https://github.com/obokhove/wetropolis20162020/blob/master/WetropolisQuizanswers/WetropolisposterMPEIC2022.pdf